Kentucky State Marching Band Championships: 2019 "Hybrid" Classification

 In 2021, the contest returned and was held in Lexington.
 With six bands in finals in each class, more bands were given an opportunity to perform in finals.
 In Class 1A, Owensboro Catholic won their first state championship trailed by Williamstown, Mayfield, Cumberland County, newcomer finalist Somerset high school, and Nicholas County high school.
 In class 2A, defending champion Beechwood high school became the fourth school in Kentucky to win ten championships, followed by Glasgow, LaRue County, Hancock County in their first class 2A appearance (having previously been the class 1A champion in 2019), Mercer County, and John Hardin also in their first class 2A finals appearance (previously having been a finalist in classes 3A, 4A, and 5A).
 In class 3A, Murray won their first class 3A championship (having previously been state champions in class 1A) while previous winner Adair County was awarded third place, with Estill County taking second, Russell County fourth, Taylor County sixth, and Madison Southern taking fifth in their first state finals appearance in class 3A (having previously made state finals in class 1A).
-In class 4A, Anderson County won their second state championship followed by Bourbon County, South Laurel, Christian County in their first 4A finals appearance (having previously made finals in class 3A), Harrison County, and Hopkinsville respectively.
-In class 5A, Lafayette claimed their twenty second state championship with competitor Madison Central in second place, returning competitor to the state competition North Hardin in third place, Larry A. Ryle in fourth place, George Rogers Clark in fifth, and newcomer to class 5A finals Central Hardin high school in sixth place.
+In class 4A, Anderson County won their second state championship followed by Bourbon County, South Laurel, and Christian County in their first 4A finals appearance (having previously made finals in class 3A), Harrison County, and Hopkinsville respectively.
+In class 5A, Lafayette under the direction of Dee Bishop, claimed their twenty-second state championship with competitor Madison Central in second place, returning competitor to the state competition North Hardin in third place, Larry A. Ryle in fourth place, George Rogers Clark in fifth, and newcomer to class 5A finals Central Hardin high school in sixth place.
 (Having previously been a finalist in class 3A).
+This was just the second time Paul Laurence Dunbar had missed finals.